FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/index.rst

 Hardware Component Overview
 ============================

-This section will give you a brief introduction to the hardware components that are used in the system its various configurations and connections.
+The FTC Control System is divided into two main components; the Driver Station (DS) and the Robot Controller (RC).
+This section will give you a brief introduction to the hardware components, their various configurations, and connections.

 .. toctree::
    :maxdepth: 2

+   ds_components/index
    rc_components/index
-   ds_components/index